24,929 Shares in East Resources Acquisition (NASDAQ:ERES) Purchased by Flow Traders U.S. LLC

-Flow Traders U.S. LLC bought a new position in East Resources Acquisition (NASDAQ:ERES) during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm bought 24,929 shares of the company’s stock, valued at approximately $243,000.
+Flow Traders U.S. LLC purchased a new position in East Resources Acquisition (NASDAQ:ERES) in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm purchased 24,929 shares of the company’s stock, valued at approximately $243,000.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Morgan Stanley lifted its holdings in East Resources Acquisition by 5,760.2% in the first quarter.
-Morgan Stanley now owns 5,450 shares of the company’s stock worth $53,000 after acquiring an additional 5,357 shares during the last quarter.
-Landscape Capital Management L.L.C. bought a new stake in shares of East Resources Acquisition during the second quarter valued at approximately $124,000.
-EJF Capital LLC bought a new stake in shares of East Resources Acquisition during the second quarter valued at approximately $195,000.
-Millennium Management LLC bought a new stake in shares of East Resources Acquisition during the second quarter valued at approximately $359,000.
-Finally, Magnetar Financial LLC bought a new stake in shares of East Resources Acquisition during the second quarter valued at approximately $665,000.
-56.42% of the stock is currently owned by hedge funds and other institutional investors.
+Other large investors have also recently bought and sold shares of the company.
+Citadel Advisors LLC bought a new position in East Resources Acquisition in the first quarter worth about $1,138,000.
+Highbridge Capital Management LLC bought a new position in East Resources Acquisition in the second quarter worth about $3,398,000.
+Kohlberg Kravis Roberts & Co.
+L.P. bought a new position in East Resources Acquisition in the second quarter worth about $2,863,000.
+CNH Partners LLC lifted its holdings in East Resources Acquisition by 26.6% in the second quarter.
+CNH Partners LLC now owns 106,382 shares of the company’s stock worth $1,038,000 after acquiring an additional 22,382 shares during the last quarter.
+Finally, Picton Mahoney Asset Management bought a new position in East Resources Acquisition in the second quarter worth about $976,000.
+Institutional investors and hedge funds own 56.42% of the company’s stock.

 ERES opened at $9.89 on Friday.
 The business’s 50 day moving average is $9.83 and its 200-day moving average is $9.80.
 East Resources Acquisition has a twelve month low of $9.63 and a twelve month high of $10.73.